-As the IFPRI’s 2017 Global Food Policy Report suggests, unless there is a major and rapid increase in employment opportunities in the formal sector, it is most likely that the informal sector will continue to be a key source of jobs and food for the urban poor.
+As Danielle Resnick argues in IFPRI’s 2017 Global Food Policy Report, unless there is a major and rapid increase in employment opportunities in the formal sector, it is most likely that the informal sector will continue to be a key source of jobs and food for the urban poor.

 Governments need to develop policy interventions that target formal market improvements, and protect the interests and the health of poor urban consumers.
 Meanwhile, the informal economy must be allowed to thrive and resources should be provided in the way of education and training for those people whose livelihoods depend on it.